SciRuby/sciruby.com/source/_posts/2011-08-17-interview-with-the-sciruby-team.markdown

 categories: [Media,Introductions,Roadmap]
 ---
-We just had an interview published today over at [Floss for Science](http://www.floss4science.com/interview-sciruby-team/), and we're super excited because it's our very first media coverage.
+We just had an interview published today over at [Floss for Science](http://www.floss4science.com/interview-sciruby-team/), and we're super excited because it's our very first media coverage.<!--more-->

 If you want to vote it up at [reddit](http://www.reddit.com), that would be outstanding &emdash; or share it however you like to share things.
 Here are the links: